-The Virginia Wesleyan community welcomed three new full-time faculty members this fall.
+The Virginia Wesleyan community welcomed three new full-time faculty members this semester.

 Dr. Kristen Fedesco joins the VWU community as an assistant professor of sport and recreation professions.
 During the fall semester, Fedesco is teaching Introduction to Sport, Recreation, and Leisure Services (REC 101), Introduction to Recreational Therapy (RT 210), and Recreational Therapy Analysis and Assessment (RT 313).

 Before coming to Virginia Wesleyan, Fedesco, a Certified Therapeutic Recreation Specialist (CTRS) and a Certified Trauma Support Specialist (CTSS), was an autism support specialist, a school-based recreational therapy (RT) practitioner, and a social-emotional learning support provider in the New Mexico (NM) public schools.
 She has also been an invited guest lecturer and panelist, former NM State Special Education Director, special education coordinator, and educational consultant.
 Her clinical expertise includes more than 20 years of experience practicing as an RT working in early childhood intervention, inclusive programs for students with autism spectrum disorder (ASD) and other developmental disabilities, intensive support programs for students with social, emotional, and behavioral needs, and transition services for young adults in urban and rural communities.

 Her research focus and interests are in developing and improving RT interventions for social integration and engagement for individuals with ASD, school-based RT services, RT telehealth services, RT treatment interventions, interprofessional collaboration, policymaking and analysis, disability-related policy, and RT signature pedagogy.